Available Stock: 1

 Material: Solid teakwood with lattice and floral carving

-This architectural masterpiece qualifies for white-glove delivery across the UK.
-Local collection is also available.
-Due to its size and weight, we recommend contacting Regen Bespoke for delivery or installation advice.
+This architectural masterpiece qualifies for specialist white-glove delivery across the UK.
+Local collection can also be arranged.
+Please contact Regen Bespoke for assistance with delivery, installation, or placement advice.

 Exclusively at Regen Bespoke